 Our indebtedness could adversely affect us, including by decreasing our business flexibility and increasing our costs.
-On April 1, 2014, we entered into the 2014 Credit Agreement by and among CoStar, as borrower, CoStar Realty Information, Inc., as co-borrower, the lenders from time to time party thereto and JPMorgan Chase Bank, N.A., as administrative agent.
-The 2014 Credit Agreement provides for a \$400 million term loan facility and a \$225 million revolving credit facility, each with a term of five years.
-We used the proceeds of the term loan facility and \$150 million of the initial borrowing under the revolving credit facility to refinance the term loan facility and revolving credit facility established under a credit agreement dated February 16, 2012 (the "2012 Credit Agreement"), including related fees and expenses, and pay a portion of the consideration and transaction costs related to the Apartments.com acquisition.
-The 2014 Credit Agreement contains customary restrictive covenants imposing operating and financial restrictions on us, including restrictions that may limit our ability to engage in acts that we believe may be in our long-term best interests.
-These covenants restrict our ability and the ability of our subsidiaries to (i) incur additional indebtedness, (ii) create, incur, assume or permit to exist any liens, (iii) enter into mergers, consolidations or similar transactions, (iv) make investments and acquisitions, (v) make certain dispositions of assets, (vi) make dividends, distributions and prepayments of certain indebtedness, and (vii) enter into certain transactions with affiliates.
+On October 19, 2017, we entered into an amended and restated credit agreement (the "2017 Credit Agreement"), which amended and restated in its entirety the existing credit agreement dated April 1, 2014 (the "2014 Credit Agreement"), by and among CoStar, as borrower, CoStar Realty Information, Inc., as co-borrower, the lenders from time to time party thereto and JPMorgan Chase Bank, N.A., as administrative agent.
+The 2017 Credit Agreement provides for a \$750 million revolving credit facility with a term of five years from a syndicate of financial institutions as lenders and issuing banks.
+The 2017 Credit Agreement contains customary restrictive covenants imposing operating and financial restrictions on us, including restrictions that may limit our ability to engage in acts that we believe may be in our long-term best interests.
+These covenants restrict our ability and the ability of our subsidiaries to, among other things, (i) incur additional indebtedness, (ii) create, incur, assume or permit to exist any liens, (iii) enter into mergers, consolidations or similar transactions, (iv) make investments and acquisitions, (v) make certain dispositions of assets, (vi) make dividends, distributions and prepayments of certain indebtedness, and (vii) enter into certain transactions with affiliates.

-The operating restrictions and financial covenants in the 2014 Credit Agreement and any future financing agreements may limit our ability to finance future operations or capital needs, to engage in other business activities or to respond to changes in market conditions.
+The operating restrictions and financial covenants in the 2017 Credit Agreement and any future financing agreements may limit our ability to finance future operations or capital needs, to engage in other business activities or to respond to changes in market conditions.
 Our ability to comply with any financial covenants could be affected materially by events beyond our control, and we may be unable to satisfy any such requirements.
 If we fail to comply with these covenants, we may need to seek waivers or amendments of such covenants, seek alternative or additional sources of financing or reduce our expenditures.
 We may be unable to obtain such waivers, amendments or alternative or additional financing on a timely basis or at all, or on favorable terms.

-We are required to make periodic principal and interest payments pursuant to the terms of the 2014 Credit Agreement.
-If an event of default occurs, the interest rate on overdue amounts will increase and the lenders under the 2014 Credit Agreement may declare all outstanding borrowings, together with accrued interest and other fees, to be immediately due and payable and may exercise remedies in respect of the collateral.
-We may not be able to repay all amounts due under the 2014 Credit Agreement in the event these amounts are declared due upon an event of default.
+We are required to make periodic principal and interest payments pursuant to the terms of the 2017 Credit Agreement.
+If an event of default occurs, the interest rate on overdue amounts will increase and the lenders under the 2017 Credit Agreement may declare all outstanding borrowings, together with accrued interest and other fees, to be immediately due and payable and may exercise remedies in respect of the collateral.
+We may not be able to repay all amounts due under the 2017 Credit Agreement in the event these amounts are declared due upon an event of default.